ericgundrum/squidhall/docs/tutorial-content-module-files.md

 The same applies to the 'POS-X' and 'POS-Y' position values.
 Moreover, the position is specified as left to right ('POS-X') and top to bottom ('POS-Y') on the art panel starting from the upper left corner of the chosen side of the panel.

-See 'ArtPlacer and TablePlacer Algorithms' below for more detail on size and position units and how X/Y positioning works.
+See 'ArtPlacer, TablePlacer and PlinthPlacer Algorithms' below for more detail on size and position units and how X/Y positioning works.

 For this tutorial we are going to use some appropriate values, keeping the size of each image frame less than half as wide as the panel and staggering them a bit.